-- Understand the psychological, linguistic and cultural basis of teaching bilingual students - Develop a multicultural perspective - Learn to effectively teach students for whom English is a second language - Become a resource person for curriculum development Upon completion of the ESL strand in the Master of Arts in Curriculum and Instruction, candidates submit documentation making them eligible to receive the ESL add-on endorsement to their state teaching license through the Illinois State Board of Education (ISBE).
+- understand the linguistic and cultural basis of teaching emergent bilingual learners - develop multicultural competence - learn to effectively teach students for whom English is an additional language - become a resource person for curriculum development Upon completion of the ESL coursework in the CIE program, candidates may contact the Office of the Registrar to become eligible to receive the ESL add-on endorsement to their state teaching license through the Illinois State Board of Education (ISBE).
 Candidates from other states should contact their State Board of Education to determine the applicability of this endorsement to their state requirements.
-Required Coursework Core Courses (12 hours) EDU-6500 Curriculum Construction ESL-6556 Seminar in Reflective Practice ESL-6640 Teacher as Researcher SPED-6050 Characteristics of the CLD Student with Disabilities ESL Concentration (18 hours) ESL-6027 Assessment of Language Minority Students ESL-6300 Foundations of Bilingual/Bicultural Education ESL-6350 Cross-Cultural Studies for Teaching Culturally and Linguistically Diverse Students ESL-6610 Language and Linguistics ESL-6620 Teaching English as a Second Language ESL-6630 Methods and Materials for Teaching Culturally and Linguistically Diverse Students Capstone Experience The capstone experience for the M.A. in CIE is embedded in the final two courses of the program, Teacher as Researcher and Seminar in Reflective Practice.
-Candidates will be required to develop and implement a research proposal as well as conduct research in the field of English as a second language.
+Program Requirements Completion of 100 Clock Hours or 3 months of teaching experience in ESL or Bilingual programs with English learners per ISBE requirements (requires documentation from a site/supervisory administrator verifying successful completion).
+Required Courses Core Courses (12 hours) EDU-6500 Curriculum Construction ESL-6556 Seminar in Reflective Practice ESL-6640 Teacher as Researcher SPED-6050 Characteristics of the ELL Student with Disabilities ESL Concentration (18 hours) ESL-6027 Assessment of Language Minority Students ESL-6300 Foundations of Bilingual/Bicultural Education ESL-6350 Cross-Cultural Studies for Teaching Culturally and Linguistically Diverse Students ESL-6610 Language and Linguistics ESL-6620 Teaching English as a Second Language ESL-6630 Methods and Materials for Teaching Culturally and Linguistically Diverse Students Bilingual Concentration (3 hours) Candidates may also pursue the Bilingual endorsement in addition to the ESL endorsement.
+The Bilingual endorsement requires fluency in a language other than English.
+Candidates pursuing the Bilingual endorsement must take the ESL coursework as well as EDU-6635 Methods and Materials for Teaching Bilingual Students totaling 33 semester hours (36 hours for international students), and receive a passing score on the appropriate target language proficiency exam, a bilingual assessment administered by ISBE.
+Capstone Experience The capstone experience for the M.A. in CIE is embedded in the final two courses of the program, ESL-6640 Teacher as Researcher and ESL-6556 Seminar in Reflective Practice.
+Candidates develop a plan of inquiry focused on the teaching and learning of linguistically and culturally diverse students.
+Capstones will include implementation, reflective action and implications for pedagogical practices.
 Successful completion of both courses fulfills the capstone requirement.
-Master of Arts in Curriculum and Instruction with ESL and Bilingual Endorsement (33 hours) Graduates from the Master of Arts in Curriculum and Instruction with the ESL endorsement will be equipped to both envision and enact educational change for language learners throughout the country and beyond.
-The program develops teachers with the integrity to actively respect the languages of all students, integrate appropriate curriculum methodologies across the various content areas, and engage in policy recommendations and advocacy for their communities.
+Master of Arts in Curriculum and Instruction with a Concentration in Trauma and Resiliency (30 hours) Concordia University Chicago's Master of Arts degree in Curriculum and Instruction with a concentration in Trauma and Resiliency provides graduate candidates with an innovative, world-class learning experience focused in part on trauma and resiliency in education.
+Courses are taught by experienced education leaders and scholars, who assist candidates throughout a rigorous degree track by stressing the importance of integrity, competence and servant leadership.
+Faculty methods utilize the latest technology and engage students through real-world applications using multiple instructional models.
+We establish a critical theoretical and practical approach for well-rounded learning environments, which prepare candidates for success in the field of education today and tomorrow for education leaders.
+The Master of Arts degree in Curriculum and Instruction with a concentration in Trauma and Resiliency is directed toward the preparation of master classroom teachers who can meet the needs of students experiencing trauma.
 Candidates will: